lazy-szilard/TerminalBlackjack/README.md

 # Blackjack Game for Windows Terminal using Python

 This is a simple 1-player Blackjack game created using Python and designed to run in the Windows Terminal.
-The game was created by Sz as their 2nd milestone python-project for Pierian Data Complete Python3 Bootcamp to improve their understanding of classes/objects.
+The game was created by me as my 2nd milestone python-project for Pierian Data Complete Python3 Bootcamp to improve my understanding of classes/objects.

 ## Getting Started